Serving Southwest Kansas Since 1907.

 If you're asking that question then the answer is most definitely YES!

 Too many people think they won’t need an attorney or a contract because ‘Joe is my buddy, he wouldn’t break our deal!’ but what if you’re wrong?
-Few friendships last forever without hardship, protecting yourself by having an attorney help you think ahead and avoid issues can help friendships weather even the most tumultuous challenges.
+Few friendships last forever without hardship.
+Protecting yourself by having an attorney help you think ahead can help you avoid issues and help friendships weather even the most tumultuous challenges.

-Talking to your attorney early and often can also help you avoid large litigation costs down the road.
+Talking to an attorney early and often can also help you avoid large litigation costs down the road.

 We can help get you on the right path to protecting your interests but you need to decide to step on that path.